nesges/bardboard/README.md

 # bardboard

-bardboard provides some simpler measures to create a browser based soundboard for sound effects and music without the need to have an online connection or even a running webserver.
+bardboard provides some simple measures to create a browser based soundboard for sound effects and music.
+And you don't need to have an online connection or even a running webserver to use bardboard.

 ![screenshot](screenshots/screenshot_fx.png?raw=true)